 Around here, I talk a lot about the health benefits of a whole food, plant-based lifestyle.

 Josh and I started eating mostly plant-based back in 2016, and it’s done some pretty impressive things for our health!
-I was able to reverse my irritable bowel syndrome, and Josh was able to cure his ulcerative colitis, an autoimmune disease similar to Crohn’s.
+I was able to reverse my irritable bowel syndrome, and Josh was able to heal his ulcerative colitis, an autoimmune disease similar to Crohn’s.

 We really can’t imagine eating any other way now that we’ve seen firsthand what a plant-based diet can do for our long-term health.
 And the more I research the topic, the more I’m convinced that this lifestyle is the best way to prevent, halt, and even reverse serious diseases.